 I need a certified copy of my marriage record.
-Where do I go?For marriages licensed by King County that occurred from 1855 - present, you can order certified copies from the King County Archives.
-Additionally, you can order certified copies from the Washington State Digital Archives (1855-1989) or the Washington State Center for Health Statistics (1968-present).
+Where do I go?For marriages licensed by King County that occurred from 1855 - present, you can order certified copies for $3.00 each from the King County Archives.
+Additionally, you can order certified copies of the state-level certificate from the Washington State Center for Health Statistics (1968-present).

 What marriage records are available and why aren't there more?King County maintained different types of marriage records at different times in its history.
 (See King County Marriage Records by Year.)
 In the past, license applications were not kept because they were not thought to have enduring historical value.
 These records are now being retained again by the King County Archives.
 Licenses themselves were not kept because according to state law, they were customarily retained by the wedding officiator, whereas the certificate was sent back to the county for filing.

 What marriage records provide the names of the parents of the bride and groom?The only King County marriage record that provides information about the bride and groom's parents is the marriage return.
 These records are extensive between 1891 and 1915.
 There is also a small number of returns between 1916 and 1947, but these only account for about 1% of marriages during that time period.
 Although the marriage certificates issued by King County do not include parents' names, the state-level marriage certificates filed with Washington State Center for Health Statistics do include names of parents, but these only exist from 1968 to present.
 The names of bride's and groom's parents may be found in situations where either the bride or groom was a minor at the time of marriage.
 In those cases, one legal guardian was required to sign the license affidavit/application, giving their permission for the marriage.
 This type of record exists for the years 1866 to 1895 and from 1989 to present.